a9977321/Phantom-Domain-2019/README.md

 Victory Condition: 1.
 Survive until all players from Alliance Evil are defeated; 2.
 No other victory condition is met

 Ability_Judgment_Day: You can spend 10 tokens and all players of Alliance Evil will be defeated 6 days later.
 The ability can be activated since day35.
 A broadcast will be sent when the ability is activated.
-The process will stop if you get defeated or become the victim of possible silencing ability.
+The process will be interrupted if you get defeated or become the victim of possible silencing ability.
 In those cases tokens will refunded and the ability starts a 5-day cooldown. (active)(revealed)

+*You can activate this skill after your defeat and it can only be interrupted by possible silencing abilities in that case.
+(You cannot be defeated twice)

 Ability_Immortality: You can continue playing the game after your defeat. (rule)